Samsung Ventures

 Series A in 2018

 Nanolux, established in 2012 and headquartered in Tsukuba, Japan, specializes in the research, development, and manufacturing of imaging sensors.
-The company's core product is color night vision camera technology, which enables clear imaging in low-light conditions.
+The company's core product is color night vision camera technology, which enables clear visibility in low-light conditions.
 Nanolux's sensors are employed in various applications, including security cameras, in-vehicle cameras, and medical cameras, contributing to enhanced safety, security, and data acquisition in diverse sectors.

 Aveni